danielsollondon/azvmimagebuilder/quickquickstarts/1_Creating_a_Custom_Win_Shared_Image_Gallery_Image/readme.md

 # Submit the template
-Your template must be submitted to the service, this will download any dependent artifacts (scripts etc), and store them in the staging Resource Group, prefixed, *IT_*.
+Your template must be submitted to the service, this will download any dependent artifacts (scripts etc), validate, check permissions, and store them in the staging Resource Group, prefixed, *IT_*.
 ```powerShell
 New-AzResourceGroupDeployment -ResourceGroupName $imageResourceGroup -TemplateFile $templateFilePath -api-version "2019-05-01-preview" -imageTemplateName $imageTemplateName -svclocation $location
 ```